Ted Trainer

 Ted (F.E.)
-Trainer (born 1941) is an Australian academic, author, and an advocate of economic degrowth, simple living, and 'conserver' lifestyles.
+Trainer (born 1941) is an Australian academic, author, and an advocate of economic degrowth, eco-anarchism, simple living, and 'conserver' lifestyles.
 He is a retired lecturer from the School of Social Work, University of New South Wales.
 He has written numerous books and articles on sustainability and is developing Pigface Point, an alternative lifestyle educational site near Sydney.

 Background

 Trainer grew up in Sydney, Australia.
 He has a PhD from the University of Sydney ("A study of orientations to social rules: with special reference to autonomy and some educational implications", 1975) and lectured in education at the University of New South Wales from the 1970s.
 In the 1980s he shifted gears to join the growing environmental and limits to growth movement in Australia, and became a frequent speaker and activist, largely in New South Wales.
 He remained teaching at UNSW for several decades, usually delivering an undergraduate course on global problems.
 He was for many years an Honorary Adjunct Associate Professor in Social Work at UNSW, choosing to work part-time, and also a member of the Melbourne-based Simplicity Institute.

 His practical energy has been thrown into Pigface Point, an alternative lifestyle educational site on a swampy meander of the St. George's River 20 km from Sydney, near East Hills/Voyager Point.
 Trainer lives there with his family, practising voluntary simplicity and the art of re-use.
 He lives partially in a barter and subsistence economy, and built a house and the grounds from recycled materials and manual labour.
 His household uses 2% of average Australian electricity consumption and he rarely travels.
 His site is used as a model to show people how to create an interconnected, resourced and equipped ‘village’ / housing complex.
 Photos show the extent of the property, which was originally purchased by his father in 1940.